CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Abstract

 \section{Abstract}

 The growing demand for ride-hailing services has led to an increasing need for accurate taxi demand prediction.
 Existing systems are limited to specific regions, lacking generalizability to unseen areas.
-This paper presents a novel taxi demand forecasting system that leverages a graph neural network to capture spatial dependencies and patterns in urban environments.
-Additionally, the proposed system employs a region-neutral approach, enabling it to train a model that can be applied to any region, including unseen regions.
-To achieve this, the framework incorporates the power of Variational Autoencoder to disentangle the input features into region-specific and region-neutral components.
-The region-neutral features facilitate cross-region taxi demand predictions, allowing the model to generalize well across different urban areas.
-Experimental results demonstrate the effectiveness of the proposed system in accurately forecasting taxi demand, even in previously unobserved regions, thus showcasing its potential for optimizing taxi services and improving transportation efficiency on a broader scale.
+This paper presents a novel taxi demand prediction system, harnessing the strengths of multiview graph neural networks to capture spatial-temporal dependencies and patterns in urban environments.
+Additionally, the proposed system \sys\ employs a spatially transferable approach, enabling it to train a model that can be deployed to previously unseen regions.
+To achieve this, the framework incorporates the power of a Variational Autoencoder to disentangle the input features into region-specific and region-agnostic components.
+The region-agnostic features facilitate cross-region taxi demand predictions, allowing the model to generalize well across different urban areas.
+Experimental results demonstrate the effectiveness of \sys \ in accurately forecasting taxi demand, even in previously unobserved regions, thus showcasing its potential for optimizing taxi services and improving transportation efficiency on a broader scale.